k0tayan/k0tayan.github.io/_posts/2018-08-20-[Jailbreak]LINNE.markdown

 date:   2018-08-20 23:46:20 +0900
 categories: Line LineAt Jailbreak
 ---
 Hello.
 Today, I made Jailbreak Tweak named LINNE(りんね).
-There is no special meanings.But LINNE is a girl around 17 years old.
-She is still Beta version.
-And she is Beta version forever.
+There is no special meanings.
-By the way, she has useful features.
+It has the following features.

 - [Force Display Link Invitation Menu](/line/jailbreak/2018/08/16/LINE-ForceDisplay.html)
 It is useful for Japanese LINE Users.
 You don't have to logout to use link invitation.